Decibel calculator decibels converter dB calculator audio engineering impedance bridging matching - sengpielaudio.com

 field size energy size

-With "dB" and "ratio" near the input boxes, you decide what is calculated and which box is the input.
+With "dB" and "ratio" near the input boxes, we decide what is

-With size of a "field" and size of "energy" you decide if it is 20 times (field size, e.g. volts) or 10 times (
+With size of a "field" and size of "energy" we decide if it is

-power size, e.g. watts) in the formula.
+power quantity, e.g. watts) in the formula.

 The bar changes plus and minus, when dB is chosen.